 Let's take a look at a basic example below:

 Total loss = £50

-In this scenario, without keeping tabs on ads 2 and 3 and cutting them down before they have spent the advertiser's budget, they've been able to completely undo the performance of Ad 1, leaving the advertiser out of pocket overall.
+In this scenario, we haven’t kept tabs on Ad 2 and Ad 3, meaning that they haven’t been cut by the time our £300 budget is spent.
+Left unattended, they’ve completely undone the strong performance of Ad 1, leaving us out of pocket overall.

-If you can quickly identify poor performing ad sets or ads (like 2 and 3 in our example above) whilst they are still in the early stages of spend, you can not only prevent loss in profit, but free up your budget to focus on the ads and adsets that are performing well, to maximise the your overall return.
+Quickly identifying poor performing ad sets / squads or ads (like 2 and 3 in our example above) is crucial.
+If you can do this within the early stages of spend, you can prevent a loss of profit.
+Not only this, you free your remaining budget to focus on the ads and ad sets / squads that are performing well, to maximise your overall return!

-Early warning rules are designed to do just that, to use tell tale signs, based on your chosen metrics, that an ad set isn't performing in the way you'd expect - pausing it before it does any damage to your campaign.
+Early warning rules are designed to do just that.
+They use tell tale signs, based on your chosen metrics, that an ad set / squad isn’t performing in the way you’d expect.
+They will then pause it before it does any damage to your campaign.

 In order to create early warning rules, we need to know what makes an ad good or bad...

 We looked at our historical campaigns and this is what we found:

 By comparing our profitable campaigns with non-profitable ones, we were able to produce benchmark figures such as those in the example above.
 We could then use these benchmarks in our rules to serve both as warnings for poor performance and indications of opportunities to scale.